math-git-hub/Application-DataAnalyst/README.md

 ## 💻 How to Run My Motivation

+I have tried to teach myself data analysis by analyzing a file of women managers globally available in another repo!

 To see my enthusiasm in code form, clone this repo and run the python script:

 ```python